davidagustin/chadapp/README.md

    project.
 A list of those dependencies can be found in `package.json`.

 #### Development
+1. Retreive the configuration file from an administrator.
-1. Create a new branch.
+2. Create a new branch.
 Make sure to use a descriptive name.
 2. Make your changes.
 3. When you're ready to test your changes, create a *.spec.js file under the `__tests__` directory.